April through November:

 Contact us if you are interested in visiting with your group during the winter.

-Please contact our Museum Education Sales Department at 508-347-0285 or email us at firstname.lastname@example.org.
+Please contact our Museum Education Sales Department at 508-347-0274 or email us at firstname.lastname@example.org.
+If possible, please submit your registration six weeks in advance of your visit.

 Old Sturbridge Village offers hands-on studio programs designed for Daisy, Brownie, Junior, Cadette and Senior Girl Scouts.
 Each program provides the information and resources to earn badges; beginning in the Studio, followed by time within the Village and completing at home.